Book a demo

 Highlight how customers in a similar industry have faced the same problems and combatted them successfully with your solution to build trust and provide social proof.

 Focus on the customer and the problem they are facing.
-Put your own sales targets aside and concentrate on understanding the customer’s needs in order to build trust and help them make the right decision.
+Put your sales targets aside and concentrate on understanding the customer’s needs to build trust and help them make the right decision.

 Opportunities and challenges in digital sales

-Being in the business of sales enablement and eSigning, 95% of our sales have always been digital.
+Being in the business of digital sales rooms, 95% of our sales have always been digital.

 The digital sales process, like any other process, has pros and cons.
-Here are some of the key challenges and opportunities an online sales process presents:
+Here are some key challenges and opportunities an online sales process presents.

 Challenges in a digital sales process

 A fully remote sales process amplifies a few challenges of in-person sales.
-When face-to-face communication is minimal, sales teams need to identify specific ways to build personal connections in a digital environment.
+When face-to-face communication is minimal, sales teams must identify specific ways to build personal connections in a digital environment.

-• Assessing buyers' purchasing intent: Nonverbal cues such as body language Digital environments make it hard to assess a buyer’s feelings about a product.
+• Assessing buyers' purchasing intent: Non-verbal cues like body language are almost non-existent in the digital world.
+It's hard to assess a buyer’s feelings about a product.

-• Creating interpersonal trust: It can be harder to create trust and credibility on a personal level.\
+• Creating trust: It can be harder to create trust and credibility on a personal level.

-• Bringing helpful information to the table: When customers are actively doing their own research and online education has created a more informed buyer than ever before.
+• Bringing helpful information: When customers are actively doing their own research and online education has created a more informed buyer than ever before.

 Opportunities in a digital sales process

 Digital and remote selling present many opportunities to increase efficiency and get ahead of the competition.
-Here are a few advantages we've seen:
+Here are a few advantages of having a digital strategy.

-Digital process automation = time saved for sales reps: There is time for more activity and more meetings when no time is put on transportation to and from customer meetings.
+Digital process automation = time saved for sales reps.
+There is time for more engagement and meetings when no time is spent transporting to and from customer meetings.
 You also get more time to review all existing sales processes and methods without sacrificing too much market opportunity.

-• More flexibility to book meetings: It might be easier to book meetings with potential customers, since the availability for online meetings usually is better than meetings face to face.
-Customers usually feel that there is less commitment and easier to accept an online meeting, which from a seller’s perspective is a great springboard.
+• More flexibility to book meetings: It might be easier to book meetings with potential customers since the availability of online meetings is better than face-to-face meetings.
+Customers usually feel that there is less commitment and easier to accept an online meeting, which from a seller’s perspective, is a great springboard.

-• Expanded customer base: A digital sales process might open up for new perspectives on your ideal customer profile (ICP).
-It might be possible to reach new regions, new industries, new personas when going digital compared to a physical sales process.
+• Expanded customer base: A digital sales strategy might open new perspectives on your ideal customer profile (ICP) and target audience.
+It might be possible to reach new regions, industries, and personas when going digital compared to traditional sales.

-• Reduced inefficiencies and bottlenecks: With the time for increased activity and more meetings online, sales might increase with reduced inefficiencies and bottlenecks from within an office environment.
-With the time for increased activity and more meetings online, sales might increase with reduced inefficiencies and bottlenecks from within an office environment.
+• Reduced inefficiencies and bottlenecks: With the time for increased activity and more online meetings, sales might increase with reduced inefficiencies and bottlenecks from within an office environment.

-• Reduced competition: Other competitors may struggle in the transition to a digital environment - opening up further opportunities for more agile firms.
+• Reduced competition: Other competitors may struggle to transition to a digital environment, opening up further opportunities for more agile firms.

 Making the most of your digital sales process